bevyengine/bevy-website/content/contributing/project-information/bevy-organization.md

 Maintainers have merge rights in Bevy repos.
 They assess the scope of pull requests and whether they fit into the Bevy project's vision.
 They also serve as representatives of the Bevy project and are often the interface between the Bevy community and the Bevy project.
 They assist the Project Leads in moderating the community, handling administrative tasks, defining best practices, choosing project direction, and deciding how the project is organized.

-Maintainers abide by the following rules described in the section on [Using Github Issues](/B0rPTFF6TUyWrM1SwS7Cng) when merging pull requests.
+Maintainers abide by the rules described in the section on [Using Github Issues](/B0rPTFF6TUyWrM1SwS7Cng) when merging pull requests.

 We choose new Maintainers carefully and only after they have proven themselves in the Bevy community.
 Maintainers must have a proven track record of the following: